-The continuing work of these CRPs and their recommendations to DCFS is included within Nevada's annual CRP report received May 2021 (Attachment H).
-DCFS has responded to and accepted all recommendations made by the CRPs (Attachment I) as of June 2021.
+The continuing work of these CRPs and their recommendations to DCFS is included within Nevada's annual CRP report received May 2021 (Attachment G).
+DCFS has responded to and accepted all recommendations made by the CRPs (Attachment H) as of June 2021.

-Child Welfare Agencies began implementing CARA Plan of Care monitoring and services at the community level in January 2021 and are expected to occur for the next two years.
+Child Welfare Agencies began implementing CARA Plan of Care monitoring and services at the community level in January 2021.
 See the Update on Provisions Relating to Substance-Exposed Newborns and Infant Plans of Safe Care.